-- Complete required coursework for this semester (variable hours). - Apply for College scholarships (early in semester) and watch out for release of CFHA fellowship call for submissions (mid to late semester) - Map out plan for dissertation chapters and continue writing process for proposal. - Complete Article 1 (for final MedFT competency exam) by end of semester. - Defend Article 1 (final MedFT competency exam) at end of spring semester. - Defend MedFT Competency Exam questions.
+- Complete required coursework for this semester (variable hours). - Apply for College scholarships (early in semester) and watch out for release of CFHA fellowship call for submissions (mid to late semester)

-- Work on attaining IRB approval for dissertation study data collection. (must have successfully defended proposal or have permission from dissertation committee) - Apply for and finalize plans for internship. - Propose dissertation to committee and complete recommended edits PROPOSALS MUST BE DONE WITHIN ONE SEMESTER OF DEFENDING BOTH PORTIONS OF THE MedFT COMPETENCY EXAM (including summer semester). - Turn in Advancement to Doctoral Candidacy Form (after proposal: http://www.ecu.edu/cs-acad/gradschool/Academic-Policies-and-Forms.cfm) - Sit down with permanent advisor before last day of classes and complete the annual review (email permanent advisor copy of CV). - Make sure any updates to your Degree Works is given to the Program Director, in writing, with the exact changes needed and corresponding dates of exams passed.
+- Map out plan for dissertation chapters and continue writing process for proposal. - Complete Article 1 (for final MedFT competency exam) by end of semester. - Defend Article 1 (final MedFT competency exam) at end of spring semester. - Defend MedFT Competency Exam questions. - Work on attaining IRB approval for dissertation study data collection. (must have successfully defended proposal or have permission from dissertation committee) - Apply for and finalize plans for internship. - Propose dissertation to committee and complete recommended edits PROPOSALS MUST BE DONE WITHIN ONE SEMESTER OF DEFENDING BOTH PORTIONS OF THE MedFT COMPETENCY EXAM (including summer semester). - Turn in Advancement to Doctoral Candidacy Form (after proposal: https://gradschool.ecu.edu/forms/). - Sit down with permanent advisor before last day of classes and complete the annual review (email permanent advisor copy of CV). - Make sure any updates to your Degree Works is given to the Program Director, in writing, with the exact changes needed and corresponding dates of exams passed.